jas2070789/cse423firstresponders/BACKEND/README.md

-# Overview of "Back-End" System
+# Overview of "Back-End" Sub-System

 The “back-end” sub-system consists of any number Anchor devices, one Central Hub ("CH") device, and a client machine that queries location data from the CH.
 These devices are all connected to a peer-to-peer Wireless Ad-Hoc network ("WADHOC").